-If you purchase shares of our common stock in this offering, your interest will be diluted immediately to the extent of the difference between the initial public offering price of \$4.00 per share and the pro forma as adjusted net tangible book value per share of our common stock immediately upon the consummation of this offering.
+If you purchase shares of our common stock in this offering, your interest will be diluted immediately to the extent of the difference between the assumed initial public offering price of \$5.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus) and the pro forma as adjusted net tangible book value per share of our common stock immediately upon the consummation of this offering.
 Net tangible book value per share of common stock is determined by dividing our total tangible assets less total liabilities by the number of outstanding shares of our common stock.
 As of December 31, 2023, we had a historical net tangible book value of \$7,454,193, or \$0.30 per share of common stock.
 Our historical net tangible book value per share represented total tangible assets less total liabilities, divided by 25,184,869 shares of our common stock outstanding as of December 31, 2023, of which 2,000,000 shares of common stock were classified as mezzanine equity.

-Our pro forma net tangible book value as of December 31, 2023 was \$7,814,193, or \$0.30 per share of our common stock based on 26,007,013 shares of our common stock outstanding.
-Pro forma net tangible book value represents the amount of our historical total tangible assets less our total liabilities, after giving effect to the receipt of \$360,000 of share subscriptions and the issuance of 822,144 common shares at a price of \$3.00 per common share corresponding to a financing that was completed subsequent to December 31, 2023.
+Our pro forma net tangible book value as of December 31, 2023 was \$7,814,193, or \$0.30 per share of our common stock based on 26,007,015 shares of our common stock outstanding.
+Pro forma net tangible book value represents the amount of our historical total tangible assets less our total liabilities, after giving effect to the receipt of \$360,000 of share subscriptions and the issuance of 822,146 common shares at a price of \$3.00 per common share corresponding to a financing that was completed subsequent to December 31, 2023.

-After giving further effect to our sale of 2,562,500 shares of common stock in this offering at an initial public offering price of \$4.00 per share, and after deducting underwriters' discounts and estimated offering expenses, upon the completion of this offering, our pro forma as adjusted net tangible book value as of December 31, 2023 would have been \$16.9 million, or \$0.59 per share of common stock.
-This represents an immediate increase in net tangible book value of \$0.29 per share of common stock to existing stockholders and an immediate dilution in net tangible book value of \$3.41 per share to new investors of shares in this offering.
+After giving further effect to our sale of 3,000,000 shares of common stock in this offering at an assumed initial public offering price of \$5.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), and after deducting underwriters' discounts and estimated offering expenses, upon the completion of this offering, our pro forma as adjusted net tangible book value as of December 31, 2023 would have been \$21.1 million, or \$0.73 per share of common stock.
+This represents an immediate increase in net tangible book value of \$0.43 per share of common stock to existing stockholders and an immediate dilution in net tangible book value of \$4.27 per share to new investors of shares in this offering.
 We determine dilution by subtracting the as pro forma adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock in this offering.